 Do you have any questions about our offers or activities?
-Then simply contact us:
+Then simply get in touch with us:

 Definition of Citizen Science

 There is currently no internationally accepted definition of citizen science.
 "Bürger schaffen Wissen" uses the following definition, published as "Green Paper of a German Citizen Science strategy 2020":“Citizen Science encompasses the active participation of citizens in different phases of the research process [...].
 Such involvement may include generating questions, developing a research project, collecting or analysing data, and communicating research results.